In Arizona? During the summer? Are you sure? Short answer: Yes! Good rain gear can make the difference between an enjoyable trip and a miserable one.

 “I was surprised that in July I was never too hot, but occasionally too cold (if I sat in the front of the raft for prolonged periods).
 Rain gear is a must!” – Mary, Seattle, WA

 We know it sounds a bit crazy, especially mid-summer when temperatures can easily hit 100ºF in the canyon, but the water itself is cold.
-Really cold.
-The water comes out of the bottom of the Glen Canyon Dam at 50ºF and doesn’t warm up much along the way.
-The relationship between cold water and hot air is usually a pretty nice one, cold water drenches you and the hot air dries you off quickly.
+It comes out of the bottom of the Glen Canyon Dam and can range from 50-70°F depending on the time of year.
+The relationship between cold water and hot air is usually a pretty nice one – cold water drenches you and the hot air dries you off quickly.
 However, the problem arises when:

 Occasionally, especially on our shorter trips, rain gear goes unused – that means you had rare perfect weather on your trip!
 However, as Kafka states it is “better to have, and not need, than to need, and not have.”
 Every time the benefits of bringing rain gear outweigh the negatives.